You have two options for installing the centralized console to manage your infrastructure:

 - Bidirectional Communication: LifeTime needs to establish bidirectional communication with the other environments in the infrastructure.
 Having LifeTime installed in an existing environment (e.g. Production) results in the Production environment communicating with other environments, which may be undesirable depending on your security policies.
 On the other hand, in a dedicated environment LifeTime communicates directly with Production, thus keeping untouched the security constraints you have between infrastructure environments.

-- Internal Network Configuration: In case LifeTime is installed in an existing environment with an , you must not forget to add and maintain the IPs of infrastructure environments in order to allow the communication between LifeTime and those environments.
-Use the Configuration Tool where you installed LifeTime to manage the internal network.
+- Internal Network Configuration: In case LifeTime is installed in an existing environment with an internal network configured, you must not forget to add and maintain the IPs of infrastructure environments in order to allow the communication between LifeTime and those environments.

 - IT Users Permissions: Some IT users have to have access and operate the environment where LifeTime is installed, as an example for installing a plug-in.
 By having LifeTime installed in a dedicated environment the management of user permissions for that environment is kept independent from the other environments, thus making it clearer and easier to manage, and more secure.